Dealing with the aftermath of water-damaged photos can be devastating, and recovering your most beloved memories can feel nearly impossible.

 You can also seal them between sheets of wax paper, freezing the photographs in an airtight bag to keep the damage from spreading.
 Later on, you can defrost the pictures for air drying.

-As much as possible, do not dry your photos under direct sunlight.
+As much as possible, do not dry your photos under direct sunlight, as this can cause your photos to fade in the sun.
 High heat and wind can cause your pictures to curl and fade.
 Dry your pictures indoors to prevent mold from growing.

 The best way to restore water-damaged photos is to consult with a professional photo restoration service.